kmartinez/wot-marketing/material/wot_explainer_notes.md

          - Alt: They like the new challenge and are willing to broaden their IoT knowledge
     - However, (he) only has a vague idea how to integrate hardware and fears the interoperability dilemma that he experienced in a former IoT project
          - Alt: However, they only have a vague idea how to integrate hardware and fear the interoperability dilemma that they experienced in a former IoT project
+         - KM: maybe it is better for the web devs to say "oh we know how to do that as WoT is familiar to us as web programmers" ?
+I'm not sure if a farmer would employ a company who had never touched this stuff.... so this is more appealing to the web company rather than end-user

 * Staging:
     - Show picture of a developer hacking away, scratching his/her/their head, shuddering a little at some bad memories of a past project (maybe a thought bubble showing the consultant vainly trying to plug together two incompatible connectors)
 * Comment